‘I know my parents love me, but they don’t love my people’

 Tucker, 36, is an adoptee raised by White parents in a city that was 88 percent White when she was growing up.
 It left her disconnected from music such as jazz and blues music, Black art forms she didn’t discover her passion for until adulthood.
 She covered her natural hair with wigs and weaves, uncomfortable with how her curly strands appeared in predominantly White environments.

-Tucker’s parents were aware that living in the predominantly White town of Bellingham, Wash., where few people looked like their children — all Black adoptees — could be challenging, but felt they needed to live close to some of the state’s best hospitals because one of their children had health issues.
-“My parents were also really open to talking to me about why it was that more predominantly White places had better medical care,” Tucker says.
-But “it didn’t help me to really get a great understanding of my own identity because I didn’t see racial mirrors.”
+Tucker’s parents were aware that living in the predominantly White town of Bellingham, Wash., where few people looked like their children could be challenging, but felt they needed to live close to some of the state’s best hospitals because one of their children had health issues.

 “My parents were also really open to talking to me about why it was that more predominantly White places had better medical care,” said Tucker.
 But “it didn’t help me to really get a great understanding of my own identity because I didn’t see racial mirrors.”